 5. Things to do in Yangon

-If you are history lover, a walk through colonial buildings is a must.
-It brings you back to 100 years ago when Yangon was British colony.
-Yangon has all kinds of entertainments from modern shopping malls with international brand shops, restaurants, nightlife with bars to local street vendors at night market or China town.
+If you are a history lover, a walk through colonial buildings is a must.
+It brings you back to 100 years ago when Yangon was a British colony.
+Yangon has all kinds of entertainment from modern shopping malls with international brand shops, restaurants, nightlife with bars to local street vendors at the night markets or China town.

 For more details of things to do in Yangon, view on our post: https://myanmartravel.com/things-to-do-in-yangon/